Public Spaces Protection Orders (PSPOs) were introduced by the Anti-social Behaviour, Crime and Policing Act 2014.

 The Order can be downloaded below:

-Oxford City Council Cabinet approved the new Alcohol Disorder Public Spaces Protection Order 2020 on 11 November 2020.
-The Order begins on the 28th November and last for three years.
+Oxford City Council Cabinet approved the Alcohol Disorder Public Spaces Protection Order 2023 on 13 December 2023.
+The Order began on the 18th December and lasts for three years.

-The Order creates an offence in the restricted area for any person to refuse to stop drinking alcohol or hand over any containers (sealed or unsealed) which are believed to contain alcohol, when required to do so by a police officer or authorised officer in order to prevent public nuisance or disorder, unless they have a reasonable excuse.
+The Order creates an offence within public spaces in the local authority boundary of Oxford for any person to refuse to stop drinking alcohol or hand over any containers (sealed or unsealed) which are believed to contain alcohol, when required to do so by a police officer or authorised officer in order to prevent public nuisance or disorder, unless they have a reasonable excuse.

 The Order can be downloaded below:

-Oxford City Council Cabinet approved the new Dog Control Public Spaces Protection Order 2020 on 11 November 2020.
-The Order begins on the 28th November and last for three years.
-The Orders covers all public areas within the Oxford City Council Local Authority boundary.
+Oxford City Council Cabinet approved the Dog Control Public Spaces Protection Order 2023 on 13 December 2023.
+The Order began on the 18 December 2023 and lasts for three years.

-- Owners to put their dog on a lead if required by an Authorised Officer.
+• Owners must put their dog on a lead if required by an Authorised Officer.

-- A person not to be in control of more than four dogs at the same time.
+• A person must not to be in control of more than four dogs at the same time.

-- Owners to keep their dogs out of children’s play areas.
+• Owners must keep their dogs out of children’s play areas.

 The Order can be downloaded below: